divorced remarried

 His first time.
 Not mine.

-It’s a hard topic because there are SO many scenarios that lead to divorce, and they’re certainly not all the same.
-There are no blanket statements about moving on.
-I’ve wrestled with how deep to get in to my own experience because I don’t want to make any insinuations based on my perspective.
-So let me say this: I feel like I wear a black mark on me since I’ve been divorced.
-A feeling which is not helped every year filing taxes, and having to click the divorced box no matter how many years have passed since it happened.
-How card renewals show up with the married name even though you’ve called and called, and been assured it would be changed this time.
-And then there’s the new relationships, where loved ones continually caution you ‘not to move too fast’ or even worse – ‘Maybe you should just be by yourself for awhile’ This statement is usually made by people who have been in committed relationships for 10+years and haven’t experienced dating (or breakups for that matter) over 30.
+Card renewals show up with the married name even though you’ve called and called, and been assured it would be changed this time.
+Then there’s the new relationships, where loved ones continually caution you ‘not to move too fast’.
+Or worse – ‘Maybe you should just be by yourself for awhile’.
+This statement is usually made by people who have been in committed relationships for 10+years.
+They haven’t experienced dating (or breakups for that matter) over 30.

 What is the correct time for mourning your marriage or relationship?
 If you even are mourning it.
-And even if you aren’t – what governing party decided what the right amount of time is to meet someone or dare to try again, whether it’s Mr Right or Mr Right Now?
+And even if you aren’t – what governing party decided what the right amount of time is to meet someone or dare to try again?
+Whether it’s Mr Right or Mr Right Now?

 Married Again..?

-When Tyson told me he wanted to get married and have a wedding – well, let’s just say I internally panicked.
-Maybe not so internally – I’m pretty transparent.
-I told myself I’d never get married again, would never change my name again.
-I was so mean to myself with my internal dialogue, and told myself people who know I was married before are definitely going to think, “Is she seriously going to have ANOTHER wedding?”.
+The things I would say to myself were SO mean.
+I told myself – people who know I was married before are definitely going to think, “Is she seriously going to have ANOTHER wedding?”.
 I thought of how many people I knew who’d never been married at this point and wanted to be, like I was somehow flaunting it.

-Over this last month, the month of the wedding, I’ve tried really hard to let go of all those past memories of what comes after it doesn’t work out, of the stigmas attached to remarrying, and just focus on the positive of it, but it’s been hard.
-I worry writing this will hurt Tyson’s feelings but I’ve been honest about my struggle with him.. somewhat.
 I never wanted him to think my adversity or negativity had anything at all to do with him because it doesn’t.
 If I wasn’t so sure in our love and commitment to each other, I would never go through with a marriage again, but that doesn’t mean it’s easy to let go of years of self-deprecation.

 Upward & Onward